-In place of fabric softeners, add ½ cup of distilled white vinegar to your washing machine’s fabric softener dispenser.
-It will automatically dispense vinegar during the rinse cycle, helping the clothes to rinse clean and smell fresh.
+Add ½ cup of distilled white vinegar to your washing machine’s fabric softener dispenser – it’ll help the clothes rinse clean and smell fresh.

-Looking for whiter whites?
-Add ½ cup of baking soda to your laundry when you add the detergent.
-The baking soda will take the dinginess out of your clothes.
+Alternatively, add ½ cup of baking soda to your laundry when you add the detergent to take the dinginess out of your clothes.
+Either way, you can wave goodbye to those harsh chemicals and enjoy naturally clean clothes.

 You can also whiten your laundry by hanging it on a clothesline to dry.